oracle-livelabs/oci/digital-twin/03-train-ad-model/train-ad-model.md

 **If you have NOT completed the previous Labs (01 and 02),**
-- Download the **Training Dataset** https://objectstorage.us-ashburn-1.oraclecloud.com/p/-z6yMfwSuQJ4RfpMFPu4rShFG8O8IZGzdUz_PgR_tgbNmDH9-Pjpu-vlpqBW5aKG/n/orasenatdpltintegration03/b/AD_bucket/o/AD_train_6cycle.csv
+- Click to download the [Training Dataset](https://objectstorage.us-ashburn-1.oraclecloud.com/p/acYNc4cXnHYGEA4r-oZZD0gMicUNspuHgSGORi96Wop10Yqwjr_xXi23XLheIXsK/n/orasenatdpltintegration03/b/AD_bucket/o/AD_train_6cycle.csv).
-- Then **skip to Task 3: Create a Model**
+- TODO: add step upload training data to object storage

 ## Task 2: Create a Data Asset

-*** TODO: add link for downloading [data](https://objectstorage.us-ashburn-1.oraclecloud.com/p/acYNc4cXnHYGEA4r-oZZD0gMicUNspuHgSGORi96Wop10Yqwjr_xXi23XLheIXsK/n/orasenatdpltintegration03/b/AD_bucket/o/AD_train_6cycle.csv).

 The Data Asset is the data utilized for training your Anomaly Detection Model.
 The Data Asset should be data that has NO anomalies, so that the Anomaly Detection model will be trained on data that represents the 'normal' state.